BBrandford11/-Shopify-Backend-Developer-Intern-Challenge-/README.md

 ## Features
-- Allows for users to see local food trucks location
+- Allows for users to see all products in the product list populated from the database
-- Has the ability to filter trucks by days of the week and by type of food offered
+- Allows for users to add product list shoing all the data
-- Allows for users to register a new truck and choose its location during each day of the week
+- Allows for users to delete products from the list and remove them from the database
-- Can visit a menu from the tuck and add food to order
+- Allows for users to edit products from the list and update them in the databse
-- Allows for credit card payment after completing your order
+- Allows for users to add products to a shipping list and decrease the quantity of that spcific item and update the database

 ## Setup
 1. Clone this repository onto your local device.